Daisy, GA

 1 Year growth

-The most common employment sectors for those who live in Daisy, GA, are Educational Services (26 people), Health Care & Social Assistance (25 people), and Agriculture, Forestry, Fishing & Hunting (20 people).
+The most common employment sectors for those who live in Daisy, GA, are Health Care & Social Assistance (26 people), Public Administration (25 people), and Other Services, Except Public Administration (21 people).
 This chart shows the share breakdown of the primary industries for residents of Daisy, GA, though some of these residents may live in Daisy, GA and work somewhere else.
 Census data is tagged to a residential address, not a work address.

 View Data